marcospb19/termite-install/readme.md

 # Termite Install

+This is a script for installing termite terminal emulator on debian-based systems

 CAREFULL!:
 > Installing termite breaks gnome-terminal because of VTE's patched version
 > dependencies

-### This is a script for installing termite terminal emulator on debian based systems

-Termite on linux mint 19
+Termite on `linux mint` (you may want to zoom ~150%):
 ![Termite Image](https://github.com/marcospb19/loadingNewYear/blob/master/images/installationAndUsage.png)

 More about termite: